$\Lambda$-Returns to Scale and Individual Minimum Extrapolation Principle: On some extended notions of -returns to scale

+In the following, we show that if $\Lambda$ contains some $\alpha>0$, then the $\Lambda$-minimal extrapolation of $T$ satisfies $T1$, $T2$ and $T4$ independently of $T$.
+This condition avoids the shortcomings of the cases $\alpha=0$ and $\alpha=\infty.$ An additional condition is required for the closedness of $T.$

-Given a production set $T$, the smallest production set that contains $T$ and satisfies an $\alpha$-returns to scale assumption is denoted $T_{\{\alpha\}}$.
-Proposition \ref{interproperty} shows that larger is the set $\Lambda$ and more vague is the global returns to scale structure of the production set.
-If $\Lambda$ boils down to a singleton then the technology satisfies a specific $\alpha$-returns to scale assumption.
+Proposition \ref{interproperty} shows that the larger is the set $\Lambda$ and the more vague is the global returns-to-scale structure of the production set.
+Remark that if $\Lambda$ is a singleton then the technology satisfies an $\alpha$-returns to scale assumption.
+Doing so, we introduce an alternative formulation of the notion of $\alpha$-returns to scale.\\[0.2cm] A production set $T$ satisfies a : \begin{itemize} \item[(i)]{\bf right}-$\alpha$ returns to scale assumption if for all $\lambda\geq 1$,